rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 5.31.34 Places of manufacture in multipart monographs

-<a name="5.31.34.1">5.31.34.1</a> If the manifestation is issued in more than one physical part, and the place of manufacture changes in the course of publication, give the place of manufacture of the later part(s) in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.32.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.1)).
+<a name="5.31.34.1">5.31.34.1</a> If the manifestation is issued in more than one physical part, and the place of manufacture changes in the course of publication, always give the place of manufacture of the later part(s) in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.32.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.1)).

 ## 5.31.35 Place names that are grammatically inseparable parts of other elements